ajroach42/ajroach42.github.io/_posts/2017-12-16-a-quick-update-on-my-hi-fi-home-dap.md

 ## First, the bad news:

-My reciever does have HDMI inputs, and it does do digital to analog audio conversion, but those things are separate.
+My receiver does have HDMI inputs, and it does do digital to analog audio conversion, but those things are separate.
 That is to say, the HDMI inputs are Pass-through only, and do not get decoded.
-This means that my dream of using the HDMI output of the raspberry pi to connect to my home stereo will not be a reality without a newer reciever.
+This means that my dream of using the HDMI output of the raspberry pi to connect to my home stereo will not be a reality without a newer receiver.

-Apparently, this is pretty common for entry level and mid range A/V recievers.
+Apparently, this is pretty common for entry level and mid range A/V receivers.
 It sounds completely daft to me, but I've stayed away from video technology, so I don't know the technical reasons behind this.
-As a result of this bizarre design decision, I wasn't able to use this as a solution for my needs but, *if your reciever supports audio playback over HDMI, Rasplex and a Raspberry Pi 3 could make an excellent Digital Audio Player.*
+As a result of this bizarre design decision, I wasn't able to use this as a solution for my needs but, *if your receiver supports audio playback over HDMI, Rasplex and a Raspberry Pi 3 could make an excellent Digital Audio Player.*

 ## Now, the good news: